Northwest HAZUS User Group (NWHUG)

 · To share HAZUS best practices/failures with other HAZUS users

-· To improve HAZUS and GIS data coordination in Washington
+· To improve HAZUS and GIS data coordination in Alaska, Idaho, Oregon, and Washington

 · To use HAZUS in disaster response and recovery